Quinoa Breakfast Bowl with Berries

 - 1 tablespoon almond butter

-- Fresh fruits including strawberries, blackberries, blueberries, banana slices
+- Fresh fruits including strawberries blackberries, blueberries, and banana slices

 - Pinch of salt